 Nestled into the western side of Olympic National Park, Ruby Beach offers the unique opportunity to explore the tidal pools formed at low tide.
 Inside these pools are numerous marine creatures.

 From brightly colored starfish and anemones to the oddly shaped nudibranchs and sea cucumbers.
 You may even see octopuses in some of the tidal pools.

 Be sure to watch the tidal schedule as you will want to visit during low tide.
 More dramatic low tides that occur around full and new moons will offer even more opportunities to explore.

 If you can time your arrival with low tide in the morning, you will have fewer crowds.
 Hike a short trail from the parking lot through a tall forest and reach a beach full of driftwood.

 Walk across a pebbly beach toward the large rock outcrops near the water’s edge until the pebbles turn to sand.
 Lose your shoes and wade through the shallow tidal pools as you search out the colorful creatures.

 Reaching Ruby Beach from Seattle is a great trip in itself.
 You can take a circular route that will no doubt be a full day’s drive.

 Begin with the ferry ride to Bainbridge Island and connect with US-101.
 Follow this northwest through quaint towns and villages and stop at any along the way.

-During our trip, we found Purple Haze Lavender Farm was a great place to stretch our legs while picking lavender and cooling off with lavender ice cream and lemonade.
+We found Purple Haze Lavender Farm was a great place to stretch our legs while picking lavender and cooling off with lavender ice cream and lemonade during our trip.